 (1) In General.
-Plaintiff shall instruct the person serving the process to make proof of service and return it to plaintiff for prompt filing with the chancery court within the time during which the person served must respond to the process.
+The person serving the process shall make proof of service thereof to the chancery court promptly and within the time during which the person served must respond to the process.

 (2) Proof of Service Within the United States.
 Proof of service of process within the United States shall be made as follows: